signalogic/SigSRF_SDK/mediaTest_readme.md

 ![stream termination on BYE message](https://github.com/signalogic/SigSRF_SDK/blob/master/images/stream_termination_bye_stream.png?raw=true "mediaMin stream termination on BYE message")

-For .pcap or .pcapng files with incorrect or zero packet timestamp values (sometimes referred to as "arrival timestamps"), you can set mediaMin options to use a queue-balancing algorithm to estimate correct packet push rate; see section [Packet Push Rate Control](#user-content-packetpushratecontrol) below.
+For .pcap or .pcapng files with incorrect or zero packet timestamp values (sometimes referred to as "arrival timestamps"), you can set mediaMin options to use a queue-balancing algorithm to estimate correct packet push rate; see [Packet Push Rate Control](#user-content-packetpushratecontrol) below.

 <a name="CodecAutoDetection"></a>
 #### Codec Auto-Detection